Import Settings Guide

 Tessellation Resolution

 Imported CAD surfaces are tessellated to fine by default.
-Assets can be re-imported and tessellated to medium or coarse resolution if desired.
+Assets can be re-imported and tessellated to other target resolutions if desired.

 CAD Remove T-Junctions